 40 ft 6V92TA

 RTS coaches came in 30, 35 and 40 ft lengths; 96 or 102 inch wide.
-Engines were 6/8V71 and 6V92, along with Cummins and Caterpillar options, with the GM 50 series in-line engine an option in later models.
+Engines were 6/8V71 and 6V92, along with Cummins and Caterpillar options, with the GM 50 series in-line engine in most later models.

 As mentioned above, the RTS had three different manufacturers – in 1987, during the “Roger Smith” era, GM decided to sell off its bus operations, and the RTS design and manufacturing rights were purchased by Transportation Manufacturing Corporation (TMC), a subsidiary of Motor Coach Industries (MCI).
 TMC moved RTS production tooling from Michigan to an MCI factory in Roswell New Mexico.
 They built a number of buses until 1994 when they sold the RTS to Novabus.
-Novabus kept the factory going until 2002, when it sold the rights to Millennium Transit Services, which declared bankruptcy 2009, but re-emerged in 2011 and still operates the Roswell factory (primarily for parts) today – they have a website but it hasn’t been updated since 2012.
+Novabus kept the factory going until 2002, when it sold the rights to Millennium Transit Services, which declared bankruptcy 2009, but re-emerged in 2011.
+It is unclear if MTS still operates the Roswell factory (primarily for parts) today – they have a website but it hasn’t been updated since 2012.

 So now we get to the question – Deadly Sin or just a “General” failure?
 This was a tough call for for me.
 The RTS remained in large-scale production for over 25 years, through three different manufacturers.
 But from a historical perspective, it did not dominate the market like its two predecessors (production totals: 38,000 Old Looks, 44,000 New Looks, approx 20,000 RTS), and its numerous problems contributed towards GM “throwing in the towel” and selling off its bus operations in 1987.